 An Arizona statute, A.R.S. § 12-631, sets a one-year period that an unmarried woman can bring a paternity suit against a putative father.
-Does this limitations statute apply to paternity actions brought under other state statutes?
+Does this limitations statute apply to paternity actions brought under other state laws?
 In State v.
 Christensen, 508 P. 2d 366 (1973) the Arizona Court of Appeals discussed this issue.

 Facts of the Case

 The State of Arizona brought a paternity action against Mr. Christensen on behalf of a mother of a child born out of wedlock.
 He was found by the jury to be the father of the child.
 He brought this appeal.

 Mr. Christensen argues that the paternity action was time-barred.
 He claims that it had to be brought within a year after it accrued.
 Instead, he claims, it was brought more than two years after it accrued.

 A.R.S. § 12-541 provides: “There shall be commenced and prosecuted within one year after the cause of action accrues, and not afterward, the following actions: … 3.
 Upon a liability created by statute….”